 - Some risk factors make gallbladder sludge more likely.

 - There is no need to treat gallbladder sludge if a person has no other symptoms.

 Gallbladder sludge is a buildup of substances in the gallbladder.
 It is not a medical condition on its own but can lead to conditions, such as gallstones and pancreatitis.
 It can

 In most cases, a doctor discovers gallbladder sludge during an ultrasound of the gallbladder.

 Gallbladder sludge is more frequently diagnosed in people with gallbladder and liver issues because people with these types of conditions are more likely to undergo diagnostic imaging tests.

 Not all people with gallbladder sludge develop symptoms.
-When gallbladder sludge is caused by a risk factor, such as pregnancy, it usually goes away when the risk factor disappears.
+When gallbladder sludge is caused by a risk factor, such as pregnancy, it

 For others, gallbladder sludge is linked to the following conditions: